fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/adding-fast-button-to-blog-posts/adding-code.md

 ## Adding Code to Your Blog Post

-1. In your newly created blog post, **add the following code snippet to it**.
+1. In your newly created blog post, add the following code snippet.

-   > You will need to assign a unique identifier to the `fast-checkout-button id` section.
-The button also needs to be enclosed in a form field:
+   > You will need to assign a unique identifier (`id="{INSERT-UNIQUE-ID}"`) to the button (`fast-checkout-button`), enclosed within a form field.

    ```html
    <form>